"The Brilliant Minds Behind the NASA Space Program"

 Regrettably, there are multiple light obscenities, some politically correct content and one very unfortunate misuse of Jesus name.
 Because of this, caution is advised for older children for HIDDEN FIGURES.

+HIDDEN FIGURES is an engaging, uplifting salute to three African-American women who contribute to the NASA program during the 1960s Space Race with Russia.
+The story centers on Katherine Johnson.
+A brilliant mathematician, Katherine proves herself a critical addition to the Space Task Group helping send Astronaut John Glenn into space to orbit the earth and return safely.
+Katherine must work in the face of opposition due to her being a woman and an African-American, but she persists with strength and class.
 HIDDEN FIGURES is a little known story, but one that honors three women who served their country in amazing ways.
 The three lead actresses powerfully command the screen with grace.
 The movie encourages a positive moral perspective supporting our God-given liberty and basic civil rights.
 It also rejects violence.
 Even in opposition, the women love their country and their jobs.
 They refuse to let their dignity be taken away, but they prove themselves by responding in a Christian manner.
 Regrettably, HIDDEN FIGURES has multiple light obscenities some political correctness and one strong profanity.
 So, MOVIEGUIDE® advises caution for older children.